scornejob/gpuvmem/README.md

 #Now we can use Singularity to shell into the container
-mkdir container # Make a directory in your workspace singularity shell shub://miguelcarcamov/container_docker:casacore.gpuvmem
+mkdir container # Make a directory in your workspace singularity shell --nv shub://miguelcarcamov/container_docker:casacore.gpuvmem.9.2 #Use this command for CUDA 9.2
+# singularity shell --nv shub://miguelcarcamov/container_docker:casacore.gpuvmem.10.0 #Use this command for CUDA 10.0
 ```
-The gpuvmem binary should be in `/gpuvmem/bin`
+The gpuvmem binary should be in `/gpuvmem/bin`.

 # Compiling
 ```